-Course Numbers: 5276 & 5282 Length/Credits: 6 high school credits Open to: Grades 11 and 12
+Course Numbers: 5276 & 5282 Length/Credits: 6 high school credits

-- Learn about medical terminology, anatomy and physiology, health careers and nursing skills. - Transition seamlessly to other health science areas such as Nursing and EMT.
+- Learn about medical terminology, anatomy and physiology, health careers and nursing skills. - Transition seamlessly to other health science areas such as Nursing and EMT. - Utilize state of the art Anatomy-in-Clay program.